Updates|COVID-19 Fund

 • Continuous capital improvements

-Beginning June 2020, we are updating our policies to make our campus and the Club more secure for members by adopting a Safe Passage Policy.
-Guidelines under this policy include, but are not limited to: New Members must use their cards to scan in and out each day; Once members scan out of the Club, they cannot return that day; Members under the age of 14 must be retrieved from the Club by a parent, guardian or other authorized adult.
+To keep our members safe, we adhere to a Safe Passage Policy.
+Guidelines under this policy include, but are not limited to: Members must use their cards to scan in and out each day; Once members scan out of the Club, they cannot return that day; Members under the age of 14 must be retrieved from the Club by a parent, guardian or other authorized adults.

 Mandatory criminal background checks are required every year for every staff and board member at BGCAZ.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Registry.